-Jonathan Moore is a member of the Senior Foreign Service with the rank of Minister-Counselor, and assumed his duties as Principal Deputy Assistant Secretary for the Bureau of Oceans and International Environmental and Scientific Affairs in March 2020.
-Most recently, he was Principal Deputy Assistant Secretary and Acting Assistant Secretary of State for International Organization Affairs, where he oversaw efforts with regard to the United Nations and UN agencies, including on health, science, and technology.
+Jonathan Moore is a member of the Senior Foreign Service with the rank of Minister-Counselor and joined the Bureau of Oceans and International Environmental and Scientific Affairs in March 2020.
+He has served in the bureau as Acting Assistant Secretary and Senior Bureau Official and is currently the Principal Deputy Assistant Secretary.
+He was the Principal Deputy Assistant Secretary and Acting Assistant Secretary for International Organization Affairs, where he oversaw policy regarding the United Nations and UN agencies – including on health, environment, science, and technology – between November 2018 and March 2020.
 Previously, he served as Ambassador and Head of the Mission to Bosnia and Herzegovina for the Organization for Security and Co-operation in Europe.

 Mr. Moore has also served as Chargé d’Affaires at the U.S. Embassy to Belarus and as Deputy Chief of Mission at U.S. embassies in Namibia, Belarus, and Bosnia and Herzegovina.
 At the State Department, he has been Director of the Office of South Central European Affairs, and both Deputy and Acting Director of the Office of Russian Affairs.